 How much does call tracking cost?

 For most small businesses, call tracking costs a modest monthly fee for your tracked numbers plus a small per-minute charge on calls.
-When a single Google click in legal can run $47 or insurance around $55, the cost of tracking typically pays for itself within the first week of data — you identify wasted spend faster than the system costs.
+When a single Google click in legal can run $47 or insurance around $55, the cost of tracking typically pays for itself within the first week of data.
+You identify wasted spend faster than the system costs.

 Can I use call tracking for offline marketing like flyers and signage?